SuhJae/grading-bot/README.md

 # grading-bot
-This is a simple program made to help teacher grade studen't work.
+This is a simple program made to help teacher grade studen's work.